Spatially Derived Clusters

 Image source: Singhar et al. (2024)

-One of the examples used in the original manupscript makes use of the layered structure of the brain’s cortical structure.
+One of the examples used in the original manuscript makes use of the layered structure of the brain’s cortical structure.
 Here, we can see the differences from the annotated dataset compared to two different methods of clustering.
 The middle represents clustering based upon solely gene expression, similar to the Leiden clusters we have already calculated.
 To contrast, the right figure shows clusters generated from BANKSY.
 We can see that the bins are more cleanly grouped in spatial location.

 Figure 2: Three different visuals of the brain cortical layers, the left shows the reference annotation, middle is clustering based solely on gene expression, and right shows clusters assigned with BANKSY.